hhawley/Voltage-noise-generator/README.md

 This project is a simple C++ program that allows to transform the noise spectral densities from a comma separated file, csv (or any char separated file), created from SPICE simulations (for example, LTSpice) to a voltage-time csv.

+It was created with the purpose of simulating noise signals from any type of source (from electronics, or any types or noise spectra densities) for the analysis and prediction of experiments or products.

+## How to Install
-In this git everything is available to run the code in your client with no additional code or data.
+In this git everything is available to run the code in your client with no additional libraries.
 Using an example noise spectral density (NSD) found in `Noise Spectras` called `noiseSpectra.csv`.

 To compile you can run on Linux:
 ```bash